cabouman/mbirjax/docs/source/Projectors_dev.rst

 * :meth:`mbirjax.TomographyModel.sparse_back_project`
 * :meth:`mbirjax.TomographyModel.compute_hessian_diagonal`

-The ``Projectors`` class provides JAX-specific code using vmap and scan along with batching along voxels and views in order to provide code that balances memory-efficiency with time-efficiency.
+The ``Projectors`` class provides JAX-specific code using vmap and scan along with batching along pixels and views in order to provide code that balances memory-efficiency with time-efficiency.

 .. autoclass:: mbirjax.Projectors